Eleonora de Cisneros: Death

 She died of an epithelioma in Manhattan, New York City on February 3, 1934.
 The Roman Catholic Church of St. Paul the Apostle in New York City conducted funeral services for her.
 She is buried at Calvary Cemetery in Long Island City, New York.

 Legacy

 Listeners of Cisneros remember her wide vocal range and high volume contralto voice.
 Cisneros had a large physical statuesque stage presentation.
-She stood at 6 feet 2 inches and presented a queenly majestic appearance, which was ideal for her performances representing heroes.
-With her mezzo-soprano opera voice she sang difficult roles like that of Santuzza, Gioconda, Kundry, Carmen, Laura, Urbain, and Azucena.
+She stood at 6 feet 2 inches, which was ideal for her performances representing heroes.
+With her mezzo-soprano opera voice she sang in roles like that of Santuzza, Gioconda, Kundry, Carmen, Laura, Urbain, and Azucena.
 Cisneros spelled her stage name "Eleonora" instead of "Eleanora".

 Cisneros is credited for more marketing promotion of Liberty bonds during World War I than any other person - $30,000,000 worth.
 She participated free of charge in "an all star cast" of the renown war play Out There as it toured major cities throughout the United States raising funds in World War I for the Red Cross.